 We provide construction services and repair and maintenance services primarily for facilities used in the downstream petroleum industry, such as petroleum refineries and petroleum and natural gas products storage, terminals and pipelines, and for facilities used in the power industry for the generation (by fossil, hydro, and nuclear) and transmission of power.
-Our construction services segment provides turnkey and specialty construction services, including civil, structural, mechanical piping, electrical, instrumentation, millwrighting, steel fabrication and erection, specialized heavy hauling and rigging, boiler work and fabrication and construction of aboveground storage tanks.
-Our repair and maintenance services segment provides routine, preventative and emergency maintenance and repair services, including services related to plant turnarounds, power outages, industrial cleaning and aboveground storage tank maintenance and repair.
+Our construction services segment includes turnkey construction services, civil construction, structural steel erection, mechanical installation, process piping electrical and instrumentation, fabrication, vessel and boiler erection, plant modifications, centerline turbine erection, and start-up and commissioning.
+In addition, we offer design, engineering, fabrication and construction of aboveground storage tanks and large liquified natural gas, or "LNG" tanks.
+Our repair and maintenance services segment provides routine, preventative and emergency maintenance and repair services, including services related to refining and petrochemical turnarounds, facility plant outages, facility maintenance, tank inspection, repair and maintenance industrial cleaning and ASME code repairs.
 We believe that we excel as a full-service contractor, providing our clients with superior service through qualified professionals, technical expertise, skilled craftsmen and excellent project management.